 Excellent writing, superb stories

-There’s some fresh new crime fiction to savour.
-Mark O’Sullivan follows his acclaimed Crocodile Tears, recently published in paperback, with another dark-hearted tale of the murky side of Dublin.
-Sleeping Dogs again features the enigmatic Inspector Leo Woods, this time on the trail of a missing teenager from a gangland family, whose father, Harry Larkin, has just been shot.
-But Leo’s past is catching up on him in the form of Harry’s wife Liz.
-Ken Bruen has called Sleeping Dogs ‘a contender for crime novel of the year’.
+Be sure to look out for the paperback edition of Sleeping Dogs, Mark O’Sullivan’s sequel to the acclaimed Crocodile Tears.
+Another dark-hearted tale of the murky side of Dublin, Sleeping Dogs again features the enigmatic Inspector Leo Woods, this time on the trail of a missing teenager from a gangland family, whose father, Harry Larkin, has just been shot.
+According to Ken Bruen this was ‘a contender for crime novel of the year’ in 2014.

 Find out more about other Transworld Ireland titles in our Books section.

 Transworld Ireland was created in 2008 as an imprint of The Random House Group.
 We are committed to publishing a wide range of high-quality books of Irish interest, in both fiction and non-fiction.
 If you’ve written something you think we might like, please see our Submission Guide.